mswantek68/fabric-purview-domain-integration/scripts/cleanup/README.md

 - **Deletes** only workspaces with no capacity assignment at all
 - **Safety features**: Preview mode, confirmation prompts, exclusion lists
 - **Uses Power BI API**: Proven to work when Fabric API fails
+- **Security focused**: Tokens are handled securely and cleared from memory

 **Usage**:
 ```powershell